Simandhar14/Paytm-Project/README.md

   - Secured Transaction takes place between the user with the help of sessions.
   - Users must log in to access the website, and new users can sign up for an account.
   - Token authentication is considered for sending money and signup or sign in.
+  - A successful transfer message is shown to the user after the transaction is completed.

 ## Tech Stack